dwhall/HeyMac/README.md

     </ul>
     If Frame Type is 2b00, then the Version and Sequence field is absent;
     otherwise the Version and Sequence field is present.
-    If Frame Type is 2b11, then the Extended Type field is present in the field;
+    If Frame Type is 2b11, then the Extended Type field is present in the frame;
     otherwise the Extended Type field is absent.
   </dd>
   <dt><strong>L</strong></dt>